giantswarm/architect-orb/README.md

 Exited with code 1
 ```

-It is an rare case so triggering again the build should solve the issue.
+Integrating the remote changes and the push is already retried a couple of times so this should be very rare, but in case it does happen triggering the build again should solve the issue.

 [architect]: https://github.com/giantswarm/architect
 [architect-executor]: https://github.com/giantswarm/architect-orb/blob/master/src/executors/architect.yaml